OptimalBPM/of/README.md

 ## API

-The general API is documented in the wiki [https://github.com/OptimalBPM/of/wiki/API] Also browse the source tree, there are readme:s for all modules.
+The general API is documented in the [wiki](https://github.com/OptimalBPM/of/wiki/API).

+Also, try and visually browse the github source tree, there are README:s for most packages.

 # Installing